 You guys, I can’t wait to tell you about this peach blueberry crisp!
-This has been a recipe we have used for making baked fruit desserts in my family for many many years and now it’s finally time for me to share it with you.
 Peach and blueberry crisp is amazing because the fruit is perfectly sweet, the texture is awesome, and the flavor is mindblowing good!

 I know that peaches and blueberries aren’t two fruits that you hear of in the same recipe very often.
-But, I am here to tell you that they should be.
+But, seriously, if I’m wrong, I don’t wanna be right. lol

 If you haven’t tried anything with peaches and blueberries together, then there is no more waiting!
 This is a must-try recipe because it is seriously so amazing. 🙂

 Incidentally, if you are using fresh peaches and you want to peel the peach fuzz off the peach before you use them, I have a super easy tutorial on how to do just that!

 Second Step: In a medium bowl combine fruit, lemon juice, sugar (optional), and sprinkle the flour over top.
 Mix well and put in 9 x 13 baking pan.

 Third Step: In a separate bowl, mix together the oats, brown sugar, flour, cinnamon.
 Mix ingredients well.